draggett/arena-webhub/README.md

 * Server applications expose things, hiding the details of the IoT technologies and standards
 * Client applications interact with things as software objects with properties, actions and events
-* Things are identified with URLs that can be dereferenced to download human readable descriptions as HTML, or machine interpretable descriptions as JSON-LD
+* Things are identified with URLs that can be dereferenced to download machine interpretable descriptions as JSON-LD and optionally as documentation in HTML
 * RDF and Linked Data can be used for rich descriptions of the kinds of things, their capabilities, interrelationships, and the context in which they reside.
 As an example, a smart home could be described in terms of the different kinds of smart lights in each room.

 ![WebHubs](webhubs.png)